alfredzh/alf-quiz-client/README.md

+# Project Asteroids Frontend Interview

+I'm sorry about the websocket part.
+Maybe it's my problem.
+I tried several time to connect to the socket server, but still got failed result.
+The restAPI part all works fine.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).